AfrazH2073/cse15l-lab-reports/lab3.md

             in utero by transferring them to
             a pseudopregnant surrogate mother.
 Embryos were stained
 ```

+In the code above, ` grep -i "the" ` returns the lines that include the pattern that was inputted in ` grep -i "the" ` and prints it to the terminal, in this case being the pattern "the", and every line in the file that includes "the" is included there.

 ` grep -i "g418" `

 `